JeffreyJPZ/reddit-spoiler-avoider/README.md

 # Subreddit Time Filter

 A tool for blocking posts from specific subreddits on Old Reddit to avoid spoilers or to increase productivity.
-Written in JavaScript and HTML, styled using CSS, and tested using Jest and Puppeteer.
+Written in JavaScript and HTML, styled using CSS, bundled using Webpack, and tested using Jest and Puppeteer.

 Inspiration taken from:
 https://dev.to/tommyli97/building-my-first-chrome-extension-reddit-filter-312m